SB-3262

 Plain Language

-Operators must notify users during interactions that they are communicating with a companion AI product.
+Operators must provide users with a clear notification that they are communicating with an AI product.
 The notification must be in the same language as the interaction.
-For text-based interactions, the notification must be conspicuous, persistent, and legible — always visible in the interface and visually distinct from the conversation.
-For voice or other non-text interactions, the notification must be presented periodically, at least every 30 minutes, in a manner distinct from the interaction.
-Adult users may disable this notification, but see Section 15(b) for the minor-specific prohibition on disabling.
+For text-based interactions, the notification must be conspicuous, persistent, legible, and visually distinct from the conversation itself.
+For non-text interactions (e.g., voice), the notification must be presented periodically, at least every 30 minutes, in a manner distinct from the interaction.
+Adult users may disable this notification, but minors may not (see Section 15(b)).
+This is an unconditional disclosure — it does not depend on whether a reasonable person would be misled.

 Statutory Text